whosonfirst/whosonfirst-properties/properties/wof/README.md

 **IMPORTANT: THIS PROPERTY HAS BEEN DEPRECATED.** It will not be removed in the short-term but nor will it be updated to added to any new or existing records.
 Please use `shortcode` or [label:{lang}_x_preferred_shortcode](labels.md#lang_x_preferred_shortcode) instead.

+## association

+A string value (eg: `us-house` or `state-house`) that indicates the legislative body a constituency is grouped with, to explicately state and to disambiguate when a "level" of `wof:constituency` has multiple chambers.
+See also `wof:constituency`.

 ## belongsto

 The (unique) set of all ancestors, as an array (list) of WOF IDs.